-Let’s Smile, Inc.’s services align with the Minnesota Child and Teen Checkup standards.
+Let’s Smile, Inc.’s services align with the Minnesota standards.

 Clinical preventive dental services provided are for children and adolescents under 20 years old, who are covered by State Insurance: Minnesota Health Care Plans (MHCP) such as MA, South Country Health Alliance, Blue Plus, UCare, or uninsured.

 Patients participating in our program who are enrolled in a state assistance program will have their services billed to insurance and the unpaid portion will be paid by grant funding.
-If patient is uninsured, Let’s Smile, Inc. utilizes grant/donation funding to cover the cost of their services.
-Let’s Smile, Inc. does not bill families for preventative services.
+If the patient is uninsured, Let’s Smile, Inc. utilizes grant/donation funding to cover the cost of their services.

 Let’s Smile, Inc. promotes and educates the link between oral health and overall health by providing the following services:

 - Basic Screening Surveys (BSS): assess for broken enamel on teeth, detect infections in gum tissues, check for oral cancer, and inspect for the proper development of teeth.

 - Dental prophylaxis: removal of oral plaque, calculus, stains, and bacteria that cause cavities and oral infections

 - Fluoride varnish treatment: strengthens the enamel of teeth to prevent cavities

 - Sealants: when applied to chewing surfaces of molars, help to prevent cavities

 - Take-home bags: include a toothbrush, floss, and toothpaste for each child; take-home fluoride rinse or anti-bacterial rinse will be provided as indicated by BSS